Call for Applications:

 Eligibility Criteria:

-1. Applicants for the postdoctoral fellowships must hold a PhD in the Humanities and Social Sciences awarded within the last five years.
+1. Applicants for the postdoctoral fellowship must hold a PhD from disciplines in the Humanities, Arts, or Social Sciences awarded within the last five years.

-2. Previous experience in humanities and social science research using qualitative research methods is essential.
-This must be demonstrable, especially in the doctoral thesis or in a previous peer-reviewed journal publication.
+2. Applicants should have demonstrable experience in humanities and social science research using qualitative or arts-based methods, evidenced in the doctoral thesis and/or peer-reviewed journal publications.

 Application Procedure

-1. A motivation letter of no more than two pages on why you would be the ideal candidate to join AVReQ’s research community.
+1. A motivation letter of no more than two pages on why you would be the ideal candidate to work on one of these projects.

-3. CV clearly showing your previous scholarly activities.
+2. CV clearly showing your previous scholarly and professional activities, including peer-reviewed publications.